semianenka/python/README.md

 - Sort list by count of consonants in string (modify previous function)

-- Change by places first and last letters in each second string of list or array
+- Change by places first and last letters in each second string of list

-- Revert strings of list or array
+- Revert strings of list

 # Task 2